ShenShan123/GNN2RC_V2/utils/Readme.md

-# GNN4RC utils - Python scripts to convert circuit schematic to a DGL graph
+# GNN4RC utils - Python scripts converting circuit schematic to a DGL graph
 This folder contains several useful python scripts that can handle the SPICE netlist into a DGL graph.
 We wish them can help with circuits netlist conversion, and reduce time cost of developing a EDA tool.

 ## subckt.py